jberends/xppkg/README.rst

   * XPpkg for developers of packages for X-Plane should be a hassle free way to distribute their packages

-The X-plane community, with its roots in the \*NIX world can be more

 Inspiration
 ===========